-In the following, we investigate the extent to which the flow field is affected by the forest at the wind energy test site.
+- 245 In the following, it will be investigated to what extent the flow field is affected by the forest at the wind energy test site.
 To simulate forests in a highly resolved approach, forest heights and foliage densities must be analysed to model the trees accurately.
-For this purpose, Digital Elevation Models (DEM) and Digital Surface Models (DSM) with m resolution provided by the State Office for Geoinformation and Land Development in Stuttgart (LGL) were used to determine the heights of the vegetation on the test site.
-In contrast to the DEM, the DSM also includes the topographic aspects of buildings and vegetation in addition to the orography of the terrain.
-Figure 5 shows the differences between the DEM and DSM models.
-While the DEM model in the upper image only represents the orography, the DSM model in the lower image can also accurately detect and describe structures such as trees or other obstacles.
+For this purpose, Digital Elevation Models (DEM) and Digital Surface Models (DSM) with 1 m resolution provided by the State Office for Geoinformation and Land Development in Stuttgart (LGL) were used to determine the heights of the vegetation on the test site.
+In contrast to the DEM, the DSM also includes - 250 the topographic aspects of buildings and vegetation in addition to the orography of the terrain.
 Thus, the heights of trees and buildings are determined by subtracting the DEM and the DSM model heights.
-The result is shown in detail in Fig. 6.
-The Albtrauf near Donzdorf is characterised by a mixed forest consisting mostly of beech and spruce, which is typical for the most parts of the forests of the Swabian Alps (ForstBW, 2021).
+The result is shown in detail in Fig. 5.

+The part of the Albtrauf near Donzdorf is characterised by a mixed forest consisting mostly of beech and spruce, as typically the most parts of the forests of the Swabian Alb (ForstBW, 2021).
 There are almost no clearings on the entire escarpment.
 In general, trees are 20 to 35 meters tall.
-Regarding the mixed forest, seasonal variations in foliage cover occur that affect the LAI and consequently the flow 310 field downstream of the forested escarpment.
-Figure 7 shows a photo of the forested escarpment taken on 26 March 2021 near the position of the numerical inflow plane.
+Regarding the mixed forest, seasonal variations in foliage cover occur that affect the LAI and consequently the flow field downstream of the forested escarpment.
+Figure 6 shows a photo of the forested escarpment taken on 26 March 2021 near the position of the numerical inflow plane.
 The tops of the two met masts are visible in the background on the plateau.
 For visualisation reasons, the representation of the met masts has been highlighted with red lines.
 A close look at the photo illustrates how sparsely covered the forest was in the early part of the year.
-However, the Albtrauf is also characterised by spruce stands, so the winter LAI is approximately 2 m m-2 since the trees are
+However, the Albtrauf is also characterised by spruce stands, so the winter LAI is approximately 2 m2 m-2 since the trees are typically close together at the escarpment.
+In contrast, the mixed forest in the summer months is modelled with a mean LAI of 4.5 m2 m-2.
+The forest heights were modelled analogously to Fig. 5 in the simulations.
+The used LAI values are specified separately for each simulation.